PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:13:24
+Last updated: 2024-04-02 18:13:58
-Random Quote: We can only learn to love by loving. - Iris Murdoch
+Random Quote: Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship. - Epicurus